vamsikris7000/Dr.pravina-website/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables
+cp .env.example .env
+# Edit .env file with your actual values

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 6: Start the backend server (in a separate terminal)
+npm run server
 ```

 **Edit a file directly in GitHub**